No Bake Snickerdoodle Energy Bites

 Ingredients Needed to Make Date Energy Balls

-Aside from the cinnamon sugar coating, you only need four ingredients to make these delicious snickerdoodle energy donut holes!
-Yes, you read that right, FOUR.
+Aside from the cinnamon sugar coating, you only need four ingredients to make these delicious snickerdoodle energy bites.

 Ingredients: